Am7215/MACHINE-LEARNING/README.md

 # MACHINE-LEARNING
-making predictions of number of medals in ML using a Linear model
+making predictions of number of medals in Olympics -ML with Linear model